uselesshasidim/ScriptServer/readme.md

 ﻿# Overview

-No more creating a ScriptCS file, copying it over to the server where it needs to run, and then log into the server to run it; or to setup a scheudle when the file should run.
+No more creating a ScriptCS files, copying it over to the server where it needs to run, and then log into the server to run it; or to setup a scheudle when the file should run.

 When ScriptCS Server runs it watches a folder for ScriptCS files.
 When you drop (or ftp) a file into that folder, or if you change a file in that folder, the server will pick it up automatically and run it